agrc/roadkill-mobile/README.md

 Because app builds initiate from both the developer's machine (new native builds) and GitHub Actions (over-the-air updates), secrets need to be managed in both places. `.env.sample` should be duplicated and populated to `.env`, `.env.staging`, `.env.production`.
 Corresponding secrets are also stored in environments in the GitHub repository.

-### Social OAuth Providers

-Note that google oauth is done exclusively through the prod GCP project for all app environments since there's no real need to differentiate between environments.

 ### Test User Links

 Android Devices (Internal Testing): https://play.google.com/apps/internaltest/4699387731848346247